NivethithaJM/jira-bitbucket-mcp/README.md

 - ✅ Install any new dependencies
 - ✅ Rebuild the project
 - ✅ Stop any running MCP servers
-- ✅ Start a new MCP server
-- ✅ Display server information and logs
+- ✅ Display update information
-- ✅ Prompt you to restart your IDE
+- ✅ Prompt you to restart your IDE (MCP server will start automatically)

 **Note**: The script will handle uncommitted changes by offering to stash them before updating.